petenelson/wp-rest-api-log/readme.md

 ## Changelog ##

+### v1.6.8 October 30, 2020 ###
+* Updated the Purge All Entries functionality in the admin to purge batches of 25 at a time.
+* Added progress bar to purge CLI command

 ### v1.6.7 March 31, 2019 ###
 * Added admin notice about running the plugin on a production server